johandry/CKA/README.md

 Installing a Pod Network may be the next step, there are several to choose:

 * **Calico**: A flat layer 3 network which communicate without IP encapsulation.
 It's used in production, It's a simple and flexible networking model, scales well for large environments.
 It supports Network Policies
 * **Canal**: Is part of the Calico project.
 Allows integration with Flannel and implementation of Network Policies.
 It has the best of Calico and Flannel.
 * **Flannel**: A layer 3 IPv4 network between nodes.
 Focused on traffic between hosts, not containers, can use one of several backend mechanisms such as VXLAN.
 There is a `flanneld` agent on each node to allocate subnet leases for the host.
 It's easier to deploy it prior any Pod.
 While it's easier to deploy and supports a wide range of architectures, it does not support the use of Network Policies.
 * **Kube-router**: A single binary to "do it all".
 At this time it's in alpha stage.
-* **Romana**: aimed at network and security automation, large clusters, IPAM-aware topoogy and integration with `kops`
+* **Romana**: aimed at network and security automation, large clusters, IPAM-aware topology and integration with `kops`
 * **Weave Net**: Add-on for CNI-enabled clusters.

 **CNI**: Container Network Interface, which is a CNCF project.
 Several containers runtime use CNI.